janaalbader28/JanaAlbader28/README.md

 ## About Me

-Computer Science graduate currently working as a **Data Analyst** and developing **full-stack side projects**.
+Computer Science graduate currently working as a Data Analyst and developing full-stack side projects.
 Passionate about building practical solutions using modern technologies.